 Filing Of An Application:

 Filing an application to commute a Death sentence to Life imprisonment entails special procedures.
-No filing fee is charged, the presentation may last thirty minutes, and every filed capital application is granted a public hearing.
-A capital applicant must submit five copies of every pertinent piece of material at least ten days prior to the date of hearing.
+The presentation may last thirty minutes, and every filed capital application is granted a public hearing.
+A capital applicant must submit every pertinent piece of material at least ten days prior to the date of hearing.